Updated July 17, 2023

-The term “hot money” refers to the investment strategy wherein the investors move their capital from one country (or financial institutions) to another in order to take advantage of favourable movement in interest rates.
-The name comes from the fact that the investors are able to move their money so quickly and easily.
-Besides creating short-term liquidity for the recipient country, hot money can also influence the country’s capital flow and currency exchange rate.
+The term “hot money” refers to the investment strategy wherein the investors move their capital from one country (or financial institutions) to another to take advantage of favorable movement in interest rates.
+The name comes from the fact that investors can move their money so quickly and easily.
+Besides creating short-term liquidity for the recipient country, it can also influence its capital flow and currency exchange rate.

 Explanation of Hot Money

 Hot money is the type of money that can flow freely and quickly from one part of the world to another in the search for earning a better rate of return.
-Such money is usually invested in assets that are expected to appreciate in the near term or deposited in accounts that offer a better real rate of interest.
-Typically, these investments are high-risk and short-term in nature with the ability to generate sizeable payouts.
-Some of the most common avenues of hot money include stocks, deposits, bonds, commodities, currencies, and derivatives.
+Such money is usually invested in assets expected to appreciate in the near term or deposited in accounts that offer a better real interest rate.
+Typically, these investments are high-risk and short-term, with the ability to generate sizeable payouts.
+The most common avenues include stocks, deposits, bonds, commodities, currencies, and derivatives.

-A similar concept is also relevant for economies wherein the hot money investors move their capital from one country to another with the intention of taking advantage of the favorable interest rate differentials.
+A similar concept is also relevant for economies wherein the investors move their capital from one country to another with the intention of taking advantage of the favorable interest rate differentials.

 Examples of Hot Money

-Let us look at some of the examples to understand how hot money works:
+Let us look at some of the examples to understand how it works:

 - Example #1: The year 2011 saw a significant amount of hot money flow from the eurozone to Switzerland.
 This happened because of the Eurozone crisis back then.
 Since the European investors saw Switzerland as a safe haven, there was a rapid appreciation in the value of the Swiss Franc as a large number of investors wanted to purchase Swiss Francs.

-- Example #2: Chinse economy is one of the prime example of hot money.
+- Example #2: Chinese economy is one of the prime examples.
 During the period from 2006 to 2014, the foreign currency reserve in China increased multiple times to reach a balance of $4 trillion.
-It is believed that a significant portion of the foreign reserve came in the form of hot money wherein investors were attracted by stocks with high return potential and bond with lucrative interest rates.
+It is believed that a significant portion of the foreign reserve came in the form of hot money wherein investors were attracted by stocks with high return potential and bonds with lucrative interest rates.

-- Example #3: Let us take the example of David who is a hot money investor from UK.
+- Example #3: Let us take the example of David, who is a hot money investor from the UK.
 Presently, he has a savings account in the UK that earns him an interest of 1.2% p.a.
-He came to know that banks in the US have increased their rates of interest to 1.8%.
-He immediately decide to withdraw the money from UK bank and move it to some US bank to take advantage of the interest rate differential.
-This is another example of hot money flow.
+He learned that banks in the US had increased their interest rates to 1.8%.
+He immediately decides to withdraw the money from the UK bank and move it to some US bank to take advantage of the interest rate differential.

 Types of Hot Money

 There is hardly any difference among the various forms of hot money as they all exhibit the same characteristics – short-term investment and frequent movement.
-Nevertheless, it can still be classified into two major heads on the basis of the form of investment:
+Nevertheless, it can still be classified into two major heads based on the form of investment: